 What we have seen play out over the last 14 months is that people feel safer sharing their vulnerable moments in the safety of a group chat room environment.
 There is less exposure to facial expressions or body language that may make people feel withdrawn or less likely to share.
 You allow your people to dig deeper and do the work when you deliver through a virtual model.

-Virtual increases people’s willingness to experiment
+Virtual service delivery increases people’s willingness to experiment

 Effective leaders take time to explore situations by gathering information and considering multiple perspectives.
 They experiment with new possibilities to learn, make progress and discover what works.
 Finally, they intentionally reflect, cultivate learning, and evolve in a way that is purposeful.